dint-dev/maps/maps/README.md

     enables you to use [Google Maps Static API](https://developers.google.com/maps/documentation/maps-static/intro).
   * The adapter requires an API key, which you can get at [Google Maps API website](https://cloud.google.com/maps-platform/).

-# Tips
+# Contributing?
-## Use images when you can
+  * Pull requests are welcome.
-Static images are rendered identically in all platforms and have the best performance.
+  * Please test your changes manually using the "example" application in the repository.